 The Takeaway: Spending time with these people building meaningful relationships — strolling the seashore, sea adventures, eating together, singing and dancing, endless conversations and laughter, and embracing each one’s character — was a priceless experience.

-I’ve realized that it’s not about the place or the food or the amenities that made the vacation unforgettable.
-But it’s because the way these people connect with each other, respond to situations, and somehow convey invaluable lessons on a human level.
+I’ve realized that it’s not about the place or the food or the amenities that made the vacation unforgettable, but it’s how these people connect with each other, respond to situations, and somehow convey invaluable lessons.

-As they say, there’s always something to learn — from our experiences and the people we spend time with.
+As they say, there’s always something to learn.
 Sometimes we notice them.
 Sometimes we don’t.
-Lessons, of course, are everywhere.
+Lessons of course are everywhere.